-The school will consider an alternative approach to behaviour management for students who are frequently removed from class, directed through the Hendon Student Support Panel (HSSP).
+The school will consider an alternative approach to behaviour management for students who are frequently removed from class, directed through HSSP.

 Staff will record all incidents of removal from the classroom along with details of the incident that led to the removal, and any protected characteristics of the student in the behaviour log.